fonttools/fontbakery/INSTALL.md

 Github application info is for demo use only.
 Default values are for URL `http://localhost:5000/`, callback URL `http://localhost:5000/auth/callback`.

-If you run Font Bakery on a domain, you [must make your own](https://github.com/settings/applications/new):
+If you run Font Bakery on a domain, you must fill in [this form](https://github.com/settings/applications/new) to make your own keys, something like this:

 ![Github Auth example](https://raw.github.com/xen/fontbakery/master/INSTALL-githubauth.png)

-You will see this information:
+After registering your application, you will see this information:

 > **Client ID**
 >